mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 #### Change to code supporting closeSettlementWindow resource

-The existing API described in Ref_2 above provides a single function (**closeSettlementWindow**) to manage settlement windows.
+The existing API described in Ref_2 (@ggrg: where?) above provides a single function (**closeSettlementWindow**) to manage settlement windows.
 This function allows its user to select a settlement window by ID number and to input a new status for the window and a reason for that status.